 These species are all of a substantial local value, both in terms of first sale value, but also in creating both upstream and downstream economic benefits.
 They are also of cultural importance with many of the species having a local reputation and market and are an important element of the inshore fisheries regional livelihood.
 These species are not currently subject to any international coordinated science (through ICES) and little nationally coordinated national level science.
-Additionally these species are not subject to any fishery specific national or EU controls, other than more general gear specification and licencing and landing regulations, and perhaps a stipulated minimum landing size.
+Additionally these species are not subject to any fishery specific national or EU controls, other than more general gear specification and licencing and landing regulations, other than perhaps a stipulated minimum landing size.
 In short stock level management is not likely to be driven by an EU led approach, nor would such an approach be necessarily appropriate or necessary.
 If stock level management is to be applied it is most likely to be applied at a local level.
 As such these species are prime candidates for IFCA stock management.

-Of these 7 stocks, only Wash cockle clearly has in place many of the attributes required for 'good management' and was identified in Project Inshore Stage 2 as a potential for MSC assessment in the short term.
-There is also evidence that the Wash mussel likewise is managed in a similar manner and meets the MSC standard across most performance indicators.
-Therefore the guidance below is more geared toward the other 4 stocks, although even for Wash cockle there are undoubtedly opportunities to further refine management practices (such as development of more empirical reference points and harvest control rules) in order to more assuredly meeting the MSC pass mark.
+Of these 5 stocks, only cockle has in place many of the attributes required for 'good management' and was identified in Project Inshore Stage 2 as a potential for MSC assessment in the short term.
+Therefore the guidance below is more geared toward the other 4 stocks, although even for cockle there are undoubtedly opportunities to further refine management practices (such as development of more empirical reference points and harvest control rules) in order to more assuredly meeting the MSC pass mark.
+Therefore even for cockle there may be merit in considering the guidance below.